 A monthly mortgage payment includes taxes, insurance, interest, and the principal.
 Taxes are remitted to local governments as a percentage of the value of the property.
 These tax amounts can vary based on where the borrower lives and are usually reassessed on an annual basis.
 The insurance payments go toward mortgage and hazard insurance.
-The mortgage insurance protects the lender from loss incurred if a borrower defaults, whereas hazard insurance protects both the borrower and the lender from property losses.
+The property mortgage insurance (PMI) protects the lender from loss incurred if a borrower defaults, whereas hazard insurance protects both the borrower and the lender from property losses.
 The funds may be held in escrow or the lender may collect the taxes and the insurance.

 Applying for a Mortgage: The Steps Involved

 The process of applying for a mortgage loan can be a stressful.
 The first thing a borrower should do before going to their bank is acquire a copy of their credit report and check it for errors.
 If there is any incorrect information, it needs to be disputed as outstanding issues can cause a mortgage application to be rejected or lead lenders to charge a higher rate of interest.

 The lender receives an appraisal of the property and this appraisal determines the market value of the home, which is used for collateral in the loan.
 The borrower is charged a fee for the appraisal service and is usually included in the closing costs.

 When the mortgage application is complete, the borrower will be asked for a considerable amount of information.
 That is why the borrower should be prepared to give the lender the following information:

 - Bank information such as the name, address, account numbers, and three months of statements.

 - W-2s, pay stubs, proof of employment and two years worth of income.